apache/beam/learning/prompts/code-explanation/java/02_io_pubsub.md

      }
 ```

-In the `main` method, the `PipelineOptionsFactory` is used to create a `ReadPubSubTopicOptions` object from the command-line arguments.
-The `Pipeline.create` method creates a new pipeline with the specified options.
+In the `main` method, the `PipelineOptionsFactory` class creates a `ReadPubSubTopicOptions` object from the command-line arguments.
+The `Pipeline.create` method then creates a new pipeline with the specified options.

 ```java
         ReadPubSubTopicOptions options = PipelineOptionsFactory.fromArgs(args).withValidation().as(ReadPubSubTopicOptions.class);